hakimelek/apollo-engine-js/README.md

 # [DEPRECATED] Apollo Engine

-> **Please note:** The apollo-engine package is deprecated and is not being actively developed.
-We recommend that all users of Node GraphQL servers should use Apollo Server 2's built in Engine reporting support instead, please refer to the [Using Engine with v2.0](https://www.apollographql.com/docs/apollo-server/migration-engine.html).
+> **Please note:** The `apollo-engine` package is deprecated and is not being actively developed.
+We only recommend its use for [a few use cases](https://www.apollographql.com/docs/references/engine-proxy.html).
+We recommend that all users of Node GraphQL servers should use the built-in Engine reporting support introduced in Apollo Server 2.
+Please refer to the [migration docs for details](https://www.apollographql.com/docs/apollo-server/migration-engine.html).
+The built-in Engine reporting agent is fully open source and is just an addition to your JS process rather than a separate closed-source binary proxy.

 [![npm version](https://badge.fury.io/js/apollo-engine.svg)](https://badge.fury.io/js/apollo-engine)
 [![Build Status](https://circleci.com/gh/apollographql/apollo-engine-js.svg?style=svg)](https://circleci.com/gh/apollographql/apollo-engine-js)